EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Theming.md

 # Theming

-For theming, **Zero-ui** relies on a `theme.css` file that includes a root selector with various CSS variables.
+For theming, **Zero-UI** relies on a `theme.css` file that includes a root selector with various CSS variables.
 #### Colors

-Following the 60-30-10 rule, Zero-ui uses colors with different shades (700, 600, 400, 300) through the `color-mix` CSS function.
+Following the 60-30-10 rule, Zero-UI uses colors with different shades (700, 600, 400, 300) through the `color-mix` CSS function.

 ```css
 --primaryColor: #3498db;